-- Class A configured discrete 2N5457 JFET input section.
+- Better tone.
+Class A configured discrete 2N5457 JFET input section.
 Improves the interaction of the effect with single-coil and humbucking guitar pickups.

 - Enhanced bypass.
-Turns the pedal into a buffer that recuperates the loss that other pedals in your signal chain may cause.
+Turn the pedal into a buffer that recuperates the loss that other pedals in your signal chain may cause.
 This is similar to what the TC Electronic Polytune 3 pedal does.
-But Fulltone claims it rescues the lost trebles without sacrificing bass frequencies.
-This usually happens with other buffer pedals.
+But Fulltone claims it rescues the lost trebles without sacrificing bass frequencies, which usually happens with other buffer pedals.

 But enough of the technical stuff.
 The best way to appreciate the quality of this little gem of a pedal is to enjoy its sound.

-If you wanna do just that, check out the following demo:
+If you want to do just that, check out the following demo:

-This is one of the cheapest overdrive pedals in the market.
+This is one of the cheapest overdrive pedals on the market.